-Each of the Future Travel Scenarios reflect the Government's phase out of date for the sale of new petrol and diesel vehicles from 2030 and new hybrid vehicles by 2035, though the timing and potential for decarbonisation of HGVs is still largely uncertain.
-While the 2030 phase out is a significant reform, rapidly increasing zero-emissions vehicle sales and shifting towards smaller, less polluting vehicles sales in the period to 2025 will be crucial and further policy commitment will likely be needed.
+Each of the Future Travel Scenarios reflect the Government's phase out of date for the sale of new petrol and diesel vehicles from 2030 and new hybrid vehicles by 2035.
+The Government's proposed phase out dates of non-zero HGVs below 26t by 2035, and HGVs above 26t by 2040, are also included.
+While theses phasing out targets are a significant reform, rapidly increasing zero-emissions vehicle sales and shifting towards smaller, less polluting vehicles sales in the period to 2025 will be crucial and further policy commitment will likely be needed24.